Astienth/IntoTheRadius2_bHaptics_ForceTube/README.md

 # <b>Limitations</b>
 This is a basic mod for the time being, the game is in early access and is likely to break with each new update.

+# License:
+UE4SS is used to hook into the game.
+UE4SS is under MIT licence provided.
+Any file not related to UE4SS is not under this MIT license